SAP-samples/teched2025-IN163/exercises/ex2/README.md

 <img width="2028" height="648" alt="image" src="https://github.com/user-attachments/assets/0786d61d-4053-4400-8113-2b302aa09eae" />

 We can see that AEM has distributed the Messages to Partition 2 and 6.
-You can also see more if you  click one partition and on "Messages Queued".
+You can also see more if you click one partition and on **Messages Queued**.

 <img width="2545" height="565" alt="image" src="https://github.com/user-attachments/assets/d82d05e4-d2f4-4dd1-8001-f25d914c025a" />

 This means that these 2 Partitions are blocked until the error is resolved.
-If I send another Message with QueueID = "12345", it should go through, unless it is assigned to one of the blocked partitions.
+If you send another Message with QueueID equals **12345**, it should go through, unless it is assigned to one of the blocked partitions.
 Let´s try it:

 <img width="2138" height="501" alt="image" src="https://github.com/user-attachments/assets/92536e05-8e09-411c-9fb3-34825c266f04" />